Dora Goldstein: Research

 The overall focus of Goldstein's lifelong research was on alcohol addiction and how alcohol enters into the body and causes effects by permeating cell membranes.
 From a philosophical perspective, her work on drug dependence showing that addiction was a cellular response to toxins in order to reduce the harm said substances cause in the body, along with withdrawal being a physiological response to altered cells no longer having the substance they had altered to work with, ran counter to common sentiment of the time period in the 1960s and 1970s.
 At the time, being addicted to a substance was seen as a personal moral failing and not something biological and genetic in nature.

 Her first scientific publication in 1953 focused on bacterial enzymology, but she soon after took a break from research to raise her children.
 When she began conducting research again, she changed her focus to enzymology of the brain and produced her first neurochemistry paper in 1966.
 Then, in multiple studies throughout the early 1970s, she tested the effects of ethanol on mice and increasing levels of alcohol withdrawal.
 The use of ethanol vapor allowed her to make a system of physical dependence that allowed her to quantitatively measure the handling-induced convulsion (HIC) effect of withdrawal, also allowing her to determine that certain genetic traits increased or lowered the strength of the effect.
 These mice would serve as general models for the effects of alcoholism on the biochemistry of an organism and other testing of biological and chemical processes of alcohol.
+Her findings were published in several journal articles along with the textbook she wrote titled Pharmacology of Alcohol, which was published in 1983 by the Oxford University Press.

 She presented further research in 1986 at the International Medical Advisory Conference on how alcohol alters the flexibility of cell membranes upon exposure and long term effects include increased membrane rigidity, but also with a higher resistance to alcohol's effects.
 Speaking at the first National Conference on Alcoholism Research in 1987, she said that advances in understanding of biochemical markers for alcoholism will lead to the ability to determine those who are genetically predisposed for alcoholism and allow for doctors to prescribe lifestyle changes to minimize the risk.